outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/JobDirectors.md

 ## Applications & Extensions

-The primary function of having principal and assistant directors is to coordinate work between a main application and one or more extensions using the same jobs for all scenarios.
+The primary function of having principal and assistant Directors is to coordinate work between a main application and one or more extensions using the same Jobs for all scenarios.

 <doc:Explicit-job-transfers>, <doc:URLSessionJobs>, and <doc:UserNotificationJobs> all work together to make working
 with applications and extensions easier.